-Older adults and adults with chronic conditions, including many people dually eligible for Medicare and Medicaid, face increased risk of adverse outcomes related to the flu, including hospitalization and death., Dually eligible individuals are also at greater risk for severe outcomes due to COVID-19.
-With a greater risk of infection from COVID-19 or flu this season, flu vaccinations for dually eligible individuals are particularly important.
-Evidence shows that flu vaccinations decrease flu severity and flu-related hospitalizations.
-Additionally, flu vaccination uptake may reduce health care system burden during the COVID-19 pandemic.
-In the 2020-2021 flu season, a record number of adults received the flu vaccine.
-Researchers believe that the increased number of flu vaccinations along with COVID-19 mitigation measures such as social distancing and masking could explain the noticeably low numbers of influenza in the 2020-2021 season.
-However, dually eligible individuals, particularly those from racial and ethnic minority groups, are less likely to receive the flu vaccine.
+Older adults and adults with chronic conditions, including many people dually eligible for Medicare and Medicaid, face increased risk of adverse outcomes related to the flu, including hospitalization and death.1,2 Dually eligible individuals are also at greater risk for severe outcomes due to COVID-19.3 With a greater risk of infection from COVID-19 or flu this season, flu vaccinations for dually eligible individuals are particularly important.
+Evidence shows that flu vaccinations decrease flu severity and flu-related hospitalizations.4 Additionally, flu vaccination uptake may reduce health care system burden during the COVID-19 public health emergency.5 In the 2020-2021 flu season, a record number of adults received the flu vaccine.6 Researchers believe that the increased number of flu vaccinations along with COVID-19 mitigation measures such as social distancing and masking could explain the noticeably low numbers of influenza in the 2020-2021 season.7 However, dually eligible individuals, particularly those from racial and ethnic minority groups, are less likely to receive the flu vaccine.8

 Health plans and community partners can play a key role in educating members on the importance of annual flu vaccinations, as well as in facilitating access to them.
 The CDC is working with national, state, and local partners to reduce the disparities in vaccination access and uptake experienced by racial and ethnic minority groups.
 In this event, representatives from the CDC discuss their efforts to promote equitable access to flu and COVID-19 vaccines and share promising practices for health plans and providers to engage key partners to promote vaccinations among dually eligible beneficiaries.
 The event also features health plan representatives who share their partnerships with community organizations to promote flu vaccinations.
 By the end of this webinar, attendees should be able to: